-The next state-wide election is May 17, 2022.
-Local elections will also take place in 2021 and will be updated here.
+The next local special election is Tuesday, May 18, 2021.
+The next state-wide election is Tuesday, May 17, 2022.
 For more information on upcoming elections, visit the Oregon Secretary of State website.

 Deadlines to register